windmaomao/adventofcode/2015/md/01_part2.md

   }
 ```

-Instead of the previous part, we need an intermediate variable `v` to keep track of the position so to compare with the destination `-1`.
-And we use another index variable `i` to keep track of the steps taken.
+We create an intermediate variable `v` to keep track of the position so to compare with the goal as well as another index variable `i` to keep track of the steps taken, which becomes the answer once we exit from the loop.

 #### Test